Five social media don’ts

 We’re always hearing about the things we should do, when it comes to social media, but could you be making some fundamental mistakes that are putting the ‘anti’ in front of ‘social’?

 Believe it or not, there are plenty of mistakes made by social media users, big or small, every day.
 So what should you try and avoid the next time you’re thinking of your next big status?

-1) Don’t be lazy and rely too much on scheduled tweets.
+1. Don’t be lazy and rely too much on scheduling.

 So many have fallen victim to this mistake.

 Take Tesco’s Twitter fail during the horse-meat scandal last year.
 It sent out a pre-scheduled tweet, which read: “It’s sleepy time so we’re off to hit the hay.
 See you at 8am for more #TescoTweets.”

 Not exactly what people wanted to see while inspecting their freezers for horse bolognaise.

 2. Don’t become that annoying salesperson you can’t get away from.

 Whether you want donations, volunteers, new customers, or exposure, imagine your social media timelines as real-life conversations.
 No one wants to hang around with the people that just talk about themselves and ask for money all the time.